 “…accountability should be geared towards continuous improvement.”

-Leaders, Civil Rights Leaders,People, what are we missing?
 And how is it we don’t seem to understand that “narrowing the curriculum” translates to lost opportunities to learn — particularly in impoverished communities?
-Those were the ones previously targeted by the 1965 Elementary and Secondary Education Act (ESEA/NCLB).
-Those schools were the reason for the existence of federal education law.
+Those communities were the ones previously targeted by the 1965 Elementary and Secondary Education Act (ESEA/NCLB).
+Those schools were the reason ESEA exists.

 Quality and Opportunity were the twin goals first stated by President Kennedy.